 YouTube is easily the most well-known video platform on the web.
 Launched in 2005, and then acquired by Google in 2006 for over $1.6 billion, the video service began its life mostly as a web-based PC service, allowing anyone to upload their creations for everyone to see and watch.
 When smartphones started becoming popular by the end of the 2000s, followed by the rise of smart TVs and mobile apps followed, and its popularity exploded.
 Google now says that over 2 billion users worldwide check out YouTube videos every month and that over 70 percent of its video views come from mobile devices.

-Of course there’s a lot more to YouTub than just its core service.
-Google has branded many products with the brand name including YouTube Music, YouTube Premium and YouTube TV.
+Of course, there’s a lot more to YouTube than just its core service.
+Google has branded many products with the brand name including YouTube Music, YouTube Premium, and YouTube TV.
 While they may share the same brand, they all have very different features.
 Here’s a look at all of the YouTube services that Google currently offers.

 YouTube (including YouTube Kids)

-YouTube content makers can create channels to upload their original videos, and users can subscribe to those channels and be informed when new content goes live.
+Content makers can create channels to upload their original videos, and users can subscribe to those channels and be informed when new content goes live.
 Those users can also post comments under each uploaded video (if the creator allows them to do so).
 Creators can also launch live streams of their content as well.
-Indeed, YouTube live streaming has become an effective way for companies to launch new products or promote their latest ventures to the rest of the world.
+Indeed, live streaming has become an effective way for companies to launch new products or promote their latest ventures to the rest of the world.

 Google also has a separate YouTube Kids app.
 This is basically a curated way for kids to surf videos that are made for the younger audience, with some extra parental controls.
 It’s not really a separate service; it’s more of a restricted version of the same service.